Hilbert subspace ergodicity: Introduction

-This paper is outlined as follows.
-In Section \ref{sec:background} we provide a brief overview of the ETH and two ETH-violation mechanisms, QMBS and Hilbert space fragmentation.
+This paper is organized as follows.
+In Sec. \ref{sec:background} we provide a brief overview of the ETH and two ETH-violation mechanisms, QMBS and Hilbert space fragmentation.
 We also outline the notion of complete Hilbert space ergodicity.
-Section \ref{sec:chsse} describes in detail the introduced notion of Complete Hilbert Subspace Ergodicity.
-In Section \ref{sec:model} we present the model used for all our numerical evidence, and in Sec. \ref{sec:bw_chse} we show that it exhibits CHSE in the absence of any conserved quantities.
-We demonstrate the effects of scars in an otherwise CHSE system in Section \ref{sec:scars}, and the effects of fragmentation in Section \ref{sec:fragmentation}.
-For completeness, we also cover the effect of symmetries in Section \ref{sec:symmetries}.
-Finally, in Section \ref{sec:conclusion} we give a brief overview of results and their implications, as well as discuss potential avenues for future research.
+Section \ref{sec:chsse} describes in detail the introduced notion of complete Hilbert subspace ergodicity.
+In Sec. \ref{sec:model} we present the model used for all our numerical evidence, and in Sec. \ref{sec:bw_chse} we show that it exhibits CHSE in the absence of any conserved quantities.
+We demonstrate the effects of scars in an otherwise CHSE system in Sec. \ref{sec:scars}, and the effects of fragmentation in Sec. \ref{sec:fragmentation}.
+For completeness, we also cover the effect of symmetries in Sec. \ref{sec:symmetries}.
+Finally, in Sec. \ref{sec:conclusion} we give a brief overview of results and their implications, as well as discuss potential avenues for future research.